hr-rfe5-makemake/FEC/README.md

 ## Usage

-> Further details on how the project is meant to be used may be helpful.
-> For a library or framework, this section would outline how to use the library within another project.
-> For a service that is meant to be used within a larger project architecture, instructions on how to integrate may be necessary.
+> This Project is meant for use to get familiar with making the front end of a website with several different components and working as a team.

 ## Requirements

-An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).
+- An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm)
 - Node 6.13.0 or newer
+- react 17
+- babel
-- etc
+- webpack

-## Development

 ## Installing Dependencies
 From within the root directory: